-Ganja La pass is one of the most challenging trekking in Nepal which is in the Langtang region north of Kathmandu. the trek only goes over 5130 meters sea level which is not as high as the other passes but considers a strenuous pass.
+Ganja La pass is one of the most challenging trekking in Nepal which is in the Langtang region. the trek goes over 5130m and it is one of the most difficult treks in Nepal.

 Getting to the trailhead

 Driving by road is the only way to get to the trailhead of the Ganja-la pass trek which starts from Kathmandu taking a bus or private vehicle to Shabru Beshi via Pasang Lhamu Highway.
 This course takes about 8 hours to reach Syabru Beshi(1500m).

 or if you want to start off from Melamchi bazaar which is the other way round but this route gets to higher altitude quicker so, provides less time to acclimatization before heading over the pass. as well as it involves steep climbs to get to Panch Pokhari first.

 Langtang Valley Ganja La pass Trek Route

 The trek starts from Syabru Besi which takes you through the forest along Langtang Khola to Lama Hotel(2470m) via Rimche for the first night of the trek.
 Then the trek continues onwards to the oldest village of Langtang (3430m) via Ghoda Tabela(3000m) for the second night.

 The next day the trail treads upon an alpine meadow to Kyanjin Gompa(3865m), the last settlement of the Langtang valley with a beautiful ancient monastery and old cheese factory.
 Here, we have extra days to settle our bodies for high altitude in which we climb to viewpoints like Kyanjin Ri(4773m) or Tserko Ri(4948m).